-- 2.2 If a school is oversubscribed, after the admission of children with an Education, Health and Care Plan where the school is named in the Plan, priority for admission will be given to those children who meet the criteria set out below, in order. - 2.3 These oversubscription criteria will also be used, if necessary, to decide on in year admissions to all year groups [Reception to Year 11, and for those applying to Y12 who have not previously been on roll at Helston Community College] for the 2020/2021 school year:
+- 2.2 If a school is oversubscribed, after the admission of children with an Education, Health and Care Plan where the school is named in the Plan, priority for admission will be given to those children who meet the criteria set out below, in order. - 2.3 These oversubscription criteria will also be used, if necessary, to decide on in year admissions to all year groups [Reception to Year 11, and for those applying to Y12 who have not previously been on roll at Helston Community College] for the 2021/2022 school year:

-Oversubscription criteria for the 2020/2021 academic year:
+Oversubscription criteria for the 2021/2022 academic year:

-- Children in care and children who were in care but ceased to be so because they were adopted [or became subject to a child arrangement or special guardianship order] immediately after being in care. - 2.
+- 1. Children in care and children who were in care but ceased to be so because they were adopted [or became subject to a child arrangement or special guardianship order] immediately after being in care. - 2.
 Children with siblings who will still be attending the preferred school at the time of their admission. - 3.
 Children who live in the designated area of the preferred School, or whose parents can provide evidence that they will be living in the designated area of the preferred School by the beginning of the autumn term of the 2020/21 school year. - [For Cury School, this includes the Ecclesiastical United Parish of Cury with Gunwalloe, whether or not they attend church.] - If there are more designated area children wanting places at the preferred school than there are places available, criteria 4 to 8 below will be used to decide which of these children should have priority for admission.
 If there are still places available after all the designated area children have been allocated places, criteria 4 to 8 will be used to decide which of the remaining children should have priority for any spare places. - 4.
 Children with an unequivocal professional recommendation from a doctor, school medical officer, educational psychologist or education welfare officer that non-placement at the preferred school would not be in the best interest of the child and that placement at the preferred school is essential.
 Such recommendations must be made in writing and must give full supporting reasons and will be reviewed. - 5.
 [For Secondary Schools] Children on the roll of a primary school [at the time of allocation] whose designated area is contained within or forms part of the designated area of the preferred school. - 6.
 For Church Schools [Breage, Cury, Grade Ruan and Wendron C of E Schools]: A child who regularly worships in a Christian Church, evidenced by a letter from the local vicar or priest.
-Regular worship is defined as a minimum of once a month for the past six months. - 7.
+Regular worship is defined as a minimum of once a month for the past six months.
+In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship. - 7.
 Children of Staff where the member of staff has a permanent contract and has been employed at the school for 2 or more years at the time of application; or the member of staff has a permanent contract and has been recruited to fill a vacancy for which there is a demonstrable skill shortage. - 8.
 All other children.